qintianjian-lab/GCI-Net/README.md

 ## Evaluation

-To reproduce the results of GCI-UNet:
+To reproduce the results of GCI-Net:

 We run inference to compute the Dice and HD95